PSyGrid object

 print(mass)

-while the second one loops through the runs and prints the initial companion mass
+while the second one loops through the runs and prints the initial companion mass of each one:

 for run in mygrid: